mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 Thanks for taking the time to read this blog post.

 ---

 I wrote this because they were out of pearls at the bubble tea place.
 You can talk to me about it on Twitter if you want: [@mangopdf](https://twitter.com/mangopdf)

-Thanks to [@hackgnar](https://twitter.com/hackgnar), who wondered aloud "there must be _some_ way to get the cookies without root, since the user themself can get them."
+Thanks to [@hackgnar](https://twitter.com/hackgnar), who wondered aloud "there must be _some_ way to get the cookies without root, since the user can get their own cookies."

-Thanks to <TODO: SOMEONE>, for their guidance in pointing out that headless Chrome and remote debugging is a scary combination.
+Thanks to ``<TODO: SOMEONE>``, for their guidance in pointing out that headless Chrome and remote debugging is a scary combination.